mmarsden89/NewShakespeareLines_MarkovChains_CodeAcademy/README.md

 Use one of the methods to read a local text file or a string.
 You can call this method multiple times to add additional data.
 Call the generate_text() function on the instance of MarkovChain you created to generate text from the Markov Chain.
 You can call this method multiple times to generate additional data.
 This function will output a list of words.
 If your project requires a different format, you should convert the output accordingly.
 ### License
-This code is currently under the terms of the GPL v2 License which you can read about in the LICENSE file.
+Read about in the LICENSE file.
 This means it is free to use, copy, distribute, and modify, but you must disclose the original code and copyright under the same terms.